-ROOM Be sure that you fill out your assignment book with your destination and have it initialed by your teacher.
-Make sure that your "potty pass" is checked by your teacher before you go to the restroom.
+ROOM Be sure that you fill out the sheet on the clipboard with your destination.
+Mr. Housch will make sure that your "potty pass" is documented before you go to the restroom.
 We must know where you are at all times.